rezin8/pi_audio_delay/README.md

 All scripts need chmod +x to make them executable.

-The delay.sh script needs to be moved to /etc/init.d/
+The delay.sh script needs to be moved to /etc/init.d/.
+To make it run at boot, use "sudo update-rc.d delay.sh defaults".

 The scripts assume they will be store in /home/pi.
 You can put them anywhere you want, but you'll need to update the script with the correct path.